KvGrinsven/mancala/README.md

         '/api/*': 'http://localhost:8080/mancala/', // <-- change 8080 to a different port if necessary
     }

-Webpack takes care of compiling the JavaScript and JSX code, bundling the output into a single file, etc. A basic configuration is provided, which should take care of most use cases.
+Webpack takes care of compiling the TypeScript code, bundling the output into a single file, etc. A basic configuration is provided, which should take care of most use cases.

+Run the command `npm run lint` to see syntax mistakes and common errors.

+Tip: Styling of components is handled by Styled Components.
+Install the `vscode-styled-components` plugin for autocomplete/syntax highlighting.

 Maven
 -----